Glatzli/model_comparison_codes/README.md

 - complete PCGP calc for Arome & ICON: works now, need to implement calculation of AD_gamma (calc aspect ratio) Is resolution of DEM and models comparable?
   DEM: ~310 m between points, AROME: ~750m (2 points in x, lon compared with https://boulter.com/gps/distance/?from=47.5+15.385&to=47.5+15.395&units=k)
+  -> should use DEM with same resolution as models: first complete model transformation/interpolation...

 Questions for next meeting: